International

 Support and reporting resources for discrimination, racism, and related issues.

-The Referat für Gleichstellung is the contact point for cases of discrimination, sexism or other forms of unequal treatment.
-Counseling is provided by the Referat für Gleichstellung itself.
+The Department for Equal Opportunities is the contact point for cases of discrimination, sexism or other forms of unequal treatment.

 University politics may feel intimidating at first, especially if you come from a country where universities operate on a much more elitist and hierarchical structure with little to no student involvement in decision-making.
 That's completely understandable.
 But here's the thing: you have a voice, and you have every right to use it.